lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 Read parameters are usually applied during the retrieval of the associated Python type from the persisted artifact.
 This requires that the parameters are understood by that Python type.
-When read-only components involve read parameters there are now multiple ways in which the parameters can be applied.
+When derived components involve read parameters there are now multiple ways in which the parameters can be applied.

 Consider the case of a pixel counting derived component for an image dataset.
 A read parameter for subsetting the dataset should be applied to the image before the pixel counting is performed.